-The Highway Department will complete an initial outfall and interconnection inventory and priority ranking to assess illicit discharge potential based on existing information.
-The initial inventory and ranking will be completed within one (1) year from the effective date of the permit.
-An updated inventory and ranking will be provided in each annual report thereafter.
-The inventory will be updated annually to include data collected in connection with dry weather screening and other relevant inspections.
+The Highway Department completed an initial outfall and interconnection inventory and priority ranking to assess illicit discharge potential based on existing information.
+The initial inventory and ranking was completed within one (1) year from the effective date of the permit.

-The outfall and interconnection inventory will identify each outfall and interconnection discharging from the MS4, record its location and condition, and provide a framework for tracking inspections, screenings and other IDDE program activities.
+The outfall and interconnection inventory identifies each outfall and interconnection discharging from the MS4, records its location and condition, and provides a framework for tracking inspections, screenings and other IDDE program activities.

-Outfalls and interconnections will be classified into one of the following categories:
+Outfalls and interconnections are classified into one of the following categories: